-Fairfield Transit, FAST, is the transit service for the City of Fairfield.
-In December 2020, a Comprehensive Operational Analysis (COA) provided a 10-year road map identifying changes needed for FAST to be a high functioning and sustainable transit network post-pandemic.
-Fairfield Transit currently operates the following services:
+FAST, is the transit service for the City of Fairfield.
+In September 2020, a Comprehensive Operational Analysis (COA) was completed that provided a 10-year road map identifying changes needed for FAST to be a high functioning and sustainable transit network post-pandemic.
+FAST currently operates the following services:

-- Fairfield Transit Fixed Route fleet operates 5 routes Monday-Saturday and serve major destinations in Fairfield.
-Fairfield Transit operate 6:30 AM-8:30 PM on weekdays, and from 9:00 AM-5:00 PM for routes that run on Saturday. - Dial-a-Ride Paratransit Service called DART is offered to eligible individuals upon request Monday-Saturday to destinations within Fairfield and Suisun City, and limited destinations regionally. - FAST Connect, is a new on-demand service that went live as of September 5, 2023.
-The service uses a new rideshare app called "Ride Amigo" which allows riders to book a shared transit trip in specific areas called "zones" which currently are the Cordelia/Green valley and Northeast Fairfield Zones.
+- FAST Fixed Route fleet operates 5 routes Monday-Saturday and serve major destinations in Fairfield.
+FAST operates 6:00 AM-8:00 PM on weekdays, and from 9:00 AM-5:00 PM on Saturday. - Dial-a-Ride Paratransit service called FAST Connect ADA is offered to eligible individuals upon request Monday-Saturday to destinations within Fairfield and Suisun City, and limited destinations regionally.
+FAST Connect ADA runs the same hours as FAST fixed route and runs in conjunction with the new FAST Connect on-demand service. - FAST Connect, is a new on-demand microtransit service that went live as of September 5, 2023.
+The service uses a new rideshare app called Ride Pingo.
+Fast Connect allows riders to book a shared transit trip in specific areas called "zones."
+Fast Connect is currently being piloted in two areas of Fairfield, Cordelia/Green valley and Northeast Fairfield (which includes Travis Air Force Base).

 In FY 2018-19, local ridership was 395,118.
 Local ridership in FY 2022-23 was 228,645, which is 58% prepandemic levels.
-All Fairfield Transit has moved on from paper passes and have encouraged the usage of Clipper fare payments.
+All FAST has transitioned away from using paper passes on FAST fixed route and FAST Connect services.
+FAST Connect ADA riders still have the option to use paper passes or Token Transit phone application until implementation of Clipper 2.
+FAST currently uses Clipper and Token Transit and cash as payment option.
+The transit agency is working towards implementing Clipper 2.0.